 At the beginning of 1919 Gerrit came into contact with members of De Stijl group through the architect Robert van ‘t Hoff, including Theo van Doesburg, Bart van der Leck, J.J.P.
 Oud and Jan Wils.
 Rietveld’s design of the ‘red-blue chair’, which was still stained brown at the time, had caught their attention and he became a collaborator of the magazine ‘De Stijl’.

-In 1920 Rietveld designed the interior of a model home with some of his furniture designs in a housing block of the architect J.J.P.
+In 1920 Rietveld designed the interior of a model home in a housing block of the architect J.J.P.
 Oud in Spangen, Rotterdam.
 In the following years he designed and carried out renovations, designed exhibitions and store fronts.
 He became acquainted with Bruno Taut, Kurt Schwitters and El Lissitzky.

 He handed over the furniture workshop to Gerard van de Groenekan in 1924.
 In 1925 he settled himself as an architect in the newly built Rietveld Schröder house on the Prins Hendriklaan in Utrecht.
 This was the first house Rietveld designed, commissioned by Mrs. Schröder.
 It attracted immediate international attention.